 Can egd diagnose gastroparesis?

-In discussing the possibility of upper endoscopy in patients suffering from GERD doctors should stress that the chance of developing esophageal cancer among people suffering from heartburn is minimal and that patients don’t have to be examined for GERD regularly as they are for other chronic illnesses.
+In discussing the possibility of upper endoscopy in patients suffering from GERD doctors should stress that the chance of developing esophageal cancer among people suffering from heartburn is minimal.
+That patients don’t have to be examined for GERD regularly as they are for other chronic illnesses.
 Patients should be advised that in the event of extreme esophageal irritations acid suppression treatment is the most effective option.
 That endoscopy typically does not alter the treatment plan.
 Doctors must explain to patients suffering from Barrett the esophagus that performing an endoscopy more frequently than once every three or five years will not mean that you are preventing more cancers as does screening less frequently.

 When is an EDG indicated?

-An upper endoscopy can be used in patients suffering from heartburn as well as alarm signs (e.g. dysphagia or dysphagia bleeding anemia weight loss, persistent vomiting).
+An upper endoscopy can be used in patients suffering from heartburn as well as alarm signs. (e.g. dysphagia or dysphagia bleeding anemia weight loss, persistent vomiting).
 But, it’s not the best first choice for the majority of patients suffering from GERD and is recommended only if empiric treatment by using proton-pump inhibitors (PPIs) used twice daily for between four and eight weeks is not effective in reducing symptoms.